 We Can Help

 At MW, our mission is "To make quality legal services accessible to everyone" including those people who have inheritance claims they would like mediating.
-If you would like to take advantage of our FREE CASE REVIEW or just want to talk to one of our specialist inheritance dispute solicitors then call us today on 0203 551 8500 or email us at email@example.com.
+If you would like to take advantage of our FREE CASE REVIEW or just want to talk to one of our specialist inheritance dispute solicitors then call us today on 0203 551 8500 or use our Contact Us form to arrange a callback at your convenience.